-Day 3 - 4: Onward to east Greenland
+Day 3-4: Onward to East Greenland

-You may eventually see the jagged edge of the east Greenland sea ice flashing into sight ahead, depending on the conditions.
+We may eventually see the jagged edge of East Greenland sea ice flashing into sight ahead, depending on the conditions.
 Keep watch for whales and migrating seabirds here.

 Day 5: Tundra, mountains, and icebergs